aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Smoothing iterations
      - The number of iterations for LOESS smoothing.
 1 is usually fine.

+   * - Extrapolation
+     - The method to extrapolate the curve beyond the end points.

+       * ``None``: Assign points the same drift as the closest known drift value (i.e. no extrapolation).
+       * ``Zero``: Assign the start and end points the same drift as the closest known drift value and interpolate between (effectively continues the curve back to the known drift value).
+       * ``Extend``: Assign the start and end points an extrapolated value using the drift from the closest two frames with a known drift value and interpolate between (effectively extends the curve in the current direction).

    * - Plot drift
      - Produce an output of the drift for the X and Y shifts.
 Shows the raw drift correction for each frame and the smoothed correction (see :numref:`Figure %s <fig_drift_calculator_drift_curve>`).